nroede-path/cellbot/README.md

 ## ur10e_collision_model

-Moves the robot to its home position (straight up facing the computer with wrist 2 turned 90 degrees counterclockwise), then establishes a collision model for the robot cell (including the floor, pedestal, sensor table, computer table, and floor clutter.
-After wwaiting for a further input, plans TCP movement to a defined Cartesian point and orientation, then moves the robot along the planned path.
+Moves the robot to its home position (straight up facing the computer with wrist 2 turned 90 degrees counterclockwise), then establishes a collision model for the robot cell (including the floor, pedestal, sensor table, computer table, and floor clutter).

+## ur10e_cartesian_point_move
+Initializes, waits for a further input, then plans TCP movement to a defined Cartesian point and orientation and moves the robot along the planned path.
+The planner algorithm used is PRMstar, set using "move_group.setPlannerId("PRMstar");
+This algorithm, along with constraining the shoulder pan joint to +-3 resulted in fairly consistent/reasonable paths successfully found every trial.

 # Dependencies